-On Monday, 17 September, students will form groups to work on projects.
-Each group will consist of two, three, or four students.
+On Tuesday, 17 September, students will form groups to work on projects.
+Each group will consist of two or three.
 Topics for projects will be related to empirical issues in international economics, such as empirical tests of the Heckscher-Ohlin model, or to issues of current policy relevance, such as the costs and benefits of dollarization.
 Each group will make a one hour presentation of its research at the end of the course.